The First Jewish Open Air Museum in Europe

 Art Nouveau furniture lovers will also be delighted to learn that in Radomsko

-were located the famous firms “Thonet-Mundus” and “Jacob i Josef Kohn” !
+were located the famous firms “Thonet-Mundus”, “Mazowia” and “Jacob i Josef Kohn” !

 of this exceptional Museum nobody could locate.

-There is still to be mentioned the incredibly preserved Jewish cemetery, home to more than 3000 graves and the pilgrimage site of the third Great Tzadik of Poland, Tiferes Shlomo za”tsal.
+And still to be mentioned, the incredibly preserved Jewish cemetery, home to more than 3000 graves and the pilgrimage site of the third Greatest Tzadik of Poland, Tiferes Shlomo za”tsal.

-is now a unique Jewish Museum in Europe and probably the biggest one.
+is now a unique Jewish Museum in Europe and probably the biggest one existing, on 13 Km

 It is a journey back in time that celebrates the remembrance of the LIFE of the Jews through